 *The Experience Mountain Science Program (xMSP) is accepting applications starting in late February, 2017.
 Please check back soon.

-Mountain Studies Institute (MSI) will be recruiting applications from (incoming) high school juniors, seniors, and recent graduates to participate in a three week rigorous and fun internship program exploring careers in sciences and natural resources in early 2017.
+Mountain Studies Institute (MSI) accepts high school students in grades, 10, 11, and 12 as of the 2016-2017 school year.
+Students participate in a two week, rigorous, and fun internship program exploring careers in the sciences and natural resources.
 Students from San Miguel, Ouray, Dolores, San Juan, La Plata, Archuleta, and Montezuma counties may apply.

-Interns will gain hands-on experience contributing to real-world environmental science projects.
-Interns work side-by-side with a small group of other interns from across the San Juan Mountains.
-Interns will work closely with mentors from MSI and science professionals, and interact with natural resource managers and researchers in the field.
-Interns will learn about ecology, hydrology, wildlife, and forestry.
-They will delve into topics such as air and water quality, climate change, mine reclamation, fen restoration, and forest health.
+Interns gain hands-on experience contributing to real-world environmental science projects.
+Students work side-by-side with a small group of other interns from across the San Juan Mountains.
+Interns work closely with mentors from MSI and with other science professionals.
+Students interact with natural resource managers and researchers in the field to learn about ecology, hydrology, wildlife, and forestry.
+They will dive into topics such as air and water quality, climate change, mine reclamation, fen restoration, and forest health.

-Interns will receive an orientation the to issues and research in the San Juan Mountains, be trained in first aid and backcountry skills, and be introduced to field research methods.
+Interns receive an orientation to the issues and research being done in the San Juan Mountains; become introduced to field research methods; and become trained in first aid and back-country skills.

-Due to the many logistics and planning requirements of this program, participation necessitates commitment to the entire program, a spirit of adventure and parent or guardian support.
-See MSIP flyer for program dates.
+Due to the many logistics and planning requirements of this program, participation necessitates commitment to the entire program, a spirit of adventure, and parent or guardian support.
+See xMSP flyer for program dates.